uwspstar/FullStack/AWS-Certification/readme.md

 - region
 ```
-a region or region is just simply a geographical area.
+region is just simply a geographical area.
 So each region consists of two or more availability zones.
 ```
 - availability zone